apache/openserverless/VARIABLES.md

 ## General guidelines:

-With the above described behavior we have defined some general rules to be adopted when developing/updating OpenServerless Taks variables
+With the above described behavior we have defined some general rules to be adopted when developing/updating OpenServerless Tasks variables

 - Avoid to define variable starting with `OPS_` prefix.
-This prefix is reserved to the `ops` general config itself, and normally defined inside the `nuvroot.json`.
+This prefix is reserved to the `ops` general config itself, and normally defined inside the `opsroot.json`.
 It is better to clearly distinguish task variable from the `ops` generated/reserved ones.
 - Considering the `_` splitting rules, prefer variable names composed by a maximum of 4 parts to avoid too much nested `json` structure.
-This is to simplify readability of the config.json if manually inspected.
+This is to simplify readability of the `config.json` if manually inspected.
 - Do not override variable used for configuration, with values obtained after the configuration has been applied (to create/update an Apache OpenServerless instance).
 This is to guarantee that we can always reconstruct the original `config.json` file.
 For instance OPS tasks defines an `OPERATOR_CONFIG_APIHOST` that should not be overridden.
 It is better to define a  `OUTPUT_APIHOST` instead.
 - Specify volume size parameters with numerical value expressed as GB
 - Specify memory size parameters with numerical value expressed as GB